hfelton11/bbliss-haiku/index.md

 ## **bbliss-haiku**

 add stuff here...
-* either all on one page, just keep scrolling down...
+* either all on one page, so keep scrolling down...
 * or make separate pages like [this](./merlot-another-page.md)

 * * *
-''Original Merlot-theme Readme pages'' [instructions](./merlot-instructions.md)
+__Original Merlot-theme Readme pages__
+[instructions](./merlot-instructions.md)

 [Copyright © 2019 Bill Bliss](./LICENSE.html).